JetBrains/guide/site/java/tutorials/migrating-javax-jakarta/summary/index.md

 title: Summary and shortcuts used
 topics: []
 author: hs
-subtitle: Summary and shortcuts used
+subtitle: Summary and shortcuts used.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/mukr2Q_zBm4?start=956"
 ---